 Dr Paddy Ross, MA, MSc, PhD

-My main research focus is understanding the functional and structural developmental changes associated with the processing of social stimuli using behavioural studies, fMRI and TMS.
-Primarily I'm interested in the development of emotion recogniton from the body and from the voice.
+My main research focus is understanding how we perceive social signals.
+Primarily I'm interested in emotion recognition from the body, hands and voice.

 - Social interaction using point-light displays

 - Emotion recognition from the body and voice

 - FMRI in children and adolescents